 Lasers can also be used for laser-induced interstitial thermotherapy (LITT), which is a form of hyperthermia therapy.
 These treatments broadly involve heating cancerous tissue to a high temperature.
 Cancer cells are unable to survive heat.
 Lasers can be used to heat cancer cells, which kills them and shrinks tumors.

+Another therapeutic application is MLS laser therapy, which treats damaged tissue and encourages faster healing.
 Lasers may also be used for photodynamic therapy (PDT).
-This form of treatment starts with a type of drug known as a photosensitizer or photosensitizing agent.
+This form of treatment starts with a drug known as a photosensitizer or photosensitizing agent.
 This drug is absorbed by your body’s cells, but after a few days, it collects mostly in cancer cells.
 A laser light activates the drug, destroying cancer cells in the process.

 So, what are the benefits of laser therapy?
 Laser therapy offers some unique benefits over other forms of treatment.

 As laser therapy is so precise and does not cause damage to healthy tissues, there is naturally less pain, bleeding, swelling, inflammation, and scarring.
 Recovery periods are much shorter, while the healing process is faster.
 The heat from lasers seals blood vessels, which also prevents the risk of bleeding and can help to sterilize parts of body tissue.
-This greatly reduces the risk of infection.
+This faster healing process is essential for patient comfort and reduces the time needed for post-treatment pain management.

 Laser therapy can be used on its own, but it is more often combined with other forms of treatment, including standard surgery, chemotherapy, physical therapy, and radiation therapy.
 This can increase the effectiveness of the treatment and help to destroy cancer cells more thoroughly.

-Along with its potential to directly treat cancer, laser therapy can also be used for other cancer-related applications.
+Along with its potential to directly treat cancer, laser therapy treatment can provide other cancer-related applications.
 Lasers can be used to seal nerve endings following the surgery, which help provide pain relief and provide comfort to the patient.

-Another cancer-related application is (LLLT) low level laser therapy or cold laser therapy.
-It is used to treat lymphedema, a breast cancer surgery side effect where there is swelling of the arms.
+For example, low-level laser therapy (LLLT), or cold laser therapy, is often used to reduce lymphedema (a side effect of breast cancer surgery that results in swelling of the arms).
 Lasers are used to seal lymph vessels, which promote decreased inflammation and prevent the spread of tumor cells.

 Sources: